Sport in India: Buffalo fights

 as per PETA India campaign coordinator, Sachin Bangera.
 In these illegal fight many buffalo bulls dies.
 Buffalo fights are also organised in village of Purulia district, West Bengal, Padarahi and Rampur villages of Muzaffarpur district, Bihar.

 Jallikattu

 Jallikattu is a popular bull-taming sport practiced particularly during Pongal festival.
 Jallikattu was a popular sport since the Tamil classical period.
 It is a controversial sport and is deemed as cruel by many Animal rights national as well as international activists and organisations.
+Some support by announcing that the game is played with a bull which is usually slaughtered because of it being a less useful monetary animal,but through this game, many bulls are raised by people.